Matzefritz/HiWonder_MentorPi/README.md

 # Basic Setup
 * In this chapter, the basic setup of the robot is explained.
-You will install Linux, ROS2 and all the necessary drivers for the motors, servos, camera and LIDAR.
+You will install Linux, ROS2 and all necessary drivers for the motors, servos, camera and LIDAR.
 `Ubuntu 24.04` together with `ROS2 Jazzy` is used in this project.

 * This README walks you through the initial setup for your robot.
-How and why things work will not be explained in detail.
-For explanation of the project structure and information about nodes and topics see the project documentation in the `/docs` folder of this repository.
+How and why things work may not be explained in detail.
+For explanation of the project structure and information about nodes and topics, see the project documentation in the `/docs` folder of this repository.

 * This README assumes basic knowledge about the LINUX file system and how to navigate it.
 For an introduction see: https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-basics